 - Sweet and Tangy Addition - I also recommend Cortas Pomegranate Molasses.
 I use this one at home very frequently.

-- Use the Cheese Block - Make sure you buy the feta cheese that comes in a block and not the already cubed version in a tube.
+- Use the Cheese Block - Make sure you buy the feta cheese that comes in a block, not the already-cubed version in a tube.
 As a result, the block cheese has more moisture and is super creamier.

-- Spongy Pita - When searching for pita bread, ensure it’s the thick and spongy version used for pita pockets.
+- Spongy Pita - When searching for pita bread, ensure it's the thick, spongy variety used for pita pockets.

 - Spread it Out - For success, smear the chicken filling to the edges of each pita bread.
-Make sure the oil is hot and almost smoking, then add the chicken pitas, filling side down to sear by creating a nice golden brown color.
+Make sure the oil is hot and almost smoking, then add the chicken pitas, filling-side down, to sear and create a nice golden brown color.

 Mediterranean Recipes